-- 2 aubergine, preferably long and thin ones
+- 2 aubergines, preferably long and thin ones

 Although it's technically a fruit (a berry, to be exact), the aubergine is used as a…

-- 3 courgette, ideally about the same length as the aubergines
+- 3 courgettes, ideally about the same length as the aubergines

 The courgette is a variety of cucurtbit, which means it's from the same family as cucumber,…